dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/set-dbt-semantic-layer.md

 :::

-11. You need to set up the [Metadata API](/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview) in the integrated partner tool to import the metric definitions.
+11. You need to set up the [Metadata API](/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview) (Team and Enterprise accounts only) in the integrated partner tool to import the metric definitions.
 The integrated parnter tool will treat the dbt Server as another data source (like a data platform).
 This requires:

 - The account ID, environment ID, and job ID (visible in the job URL)
 - An [API service token](/docs/dbt-cloud/dbt-cloud-api/service-tokens) with job admin and metadata permissions